WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 ### In text

 Don't use ellipses in your documentation.
 If you have to use ellipses in your documentation, rewrite your content excluding all unnecessary information while including the necessary information.
+Using ellipses in quoted text is acceptable, unless they appear at the beginning or the end of the text.

+**Examples**

+[warning] Not Recommended: The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress ...." [/warning]
+[warning] Not Recommended: The WordPress Documentation handbook states: " ... and only a WordPress.org user account is required to create a page." [/warning]
+[tip] Recommended: The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress, ...
+And only a WordPress.org user account is required to create a page." [/tip]

+#### Ending a sentence with an ellipsis

 ### In a user interface